-Focused his story and physical exam: Term baby?
+Focused history and physical exam: Term baby?
 Breathing?
 Tone?
-Continuous ECG, CO2, and pulse oximetry monitoring, when available orn is crying and pink with a good tone; newborn can stay with the mother.
-Treatment If the newborn is apneic, slow to respond, has slow or gasping respirations, or persistent central cyanosis: 0 First 30 seconds : Warm, dry, and stimulate the baby.
+Continuous ECG, CO2, and pulse oximetry monitoring, when available If the newborn is crying and pink with a good tone; newborn can stay with the mother.
+Treatment Plan • If the newborn is apneic, slow to respond, has slow or gasping respirations, or persistent central cyanosis: o First 30 seconds: Warm, dry, and stimulate the baby.
 Consider suction (bulb syringe) mouth, then nose.
 Evaluate respirations, heart rate, and activity.
 If baby has good tone and is crying, keep baby warm with skin- to- skin care or dry blankets.
-Monitor tone, HR, and breathing continuously.
-0 Next 30 seconds: If after first 30 seconds the baby remains apneic, lethargic, and/or has HR <100, then perform 30 seconds of positive pressure ventilation (PPV) with BVM with a rate of 40-60 breaths/minute If available, add PEEP peep valve and a manometer.
-Goal of PEEP: 5-8 cm H20 (no more than 6) Watch for chest rise to ensure adequate ventilation and to prevent over vigorous bagging.
-If no chest rise, reposition mask seal and increase pressure slightly • Start with room air resuscitation and increase O2% if no improvement; Target O2 saturations to 80-90%; excessive oxygenation can be harmful to the newborn brain
+Monitor tone, HR, and breathing continuously. o Next 30 seconds: If after first 30 seconds the baby remains apneic, lethargic, and/or has HR <100, then perform 30 seconds of positive pressure ventilation (PPV) with BVM with a rate of

-- Target PPV efforts to improving tone and increasing heart rate; titrate up O2 if HR remains <100 despite adequate PPV - Next 30 seconds: If after an additional 30 seconds of effective PPV the baby continues to have a HR<60, begin CPR with a breath/compression ratio of 1:3. - Use 2 thumb encircling technique for CPR, rate of 120 compressions/min
+- If available, add PEEP peep valve and a manometer.
+Goal of PEEP: 5-8 cm H20 (no more than 6) - Watch for chest rise to ensure adequate ventilation and to prevent over vigorous bagging.
+If no chest rise, reposition mask seal and increase pressure slightly - Start with room air resuscitation and increase O2% if no improvement; Target O2 saturations to 80-90%; excessive oxygenation can be harmful to the newborn brain especially premature babies. - Target PPV efforts to improving tone and increasing heart rate; titrate up O2 if HR remains <100 despite adequate PPV - Next 30 seconds: If after an additional 30 seconds of effective PPV the baby continues to have a HR<60, begin CPR with a breath/compression ratio of 1:3. - Use 2 thumb encircling technique for CPR, rate of 120 compressions/min

-- As nationally-established neonatal resuscitation guidelines (NALS, NRP, etc.) are updated, these may be integrated into performance, as per agency medical director - Check glucose and treat if <30 mg/dl

-Supraglottic airway dayica placement may be indicated when:
+- As nationally-established neonatal resuscitation guidelines (NALS, NRP, etc.) are updated, these may be integrated into performance, as per agency medical director - Check glucose and treat if <30 mg/dl ш Supragiottic airway device piacement may be indicated when: BVM has been ineffective despite repositioning infant and checking equipment • Chest compressions are necessary IV or IO at a keep open rate (approx. 10 ml/hr) after boluses to avoid volume overload IV required only when required for fluid resuscitation or parenteral medication IO infusions are only indicated when life-threatening conditions are present $\overline{}$